jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 # 3. The Mathematics of FBProphet's Model

-> **Disclosure**: The content below is somewhat a detailed summary, or rather a concise alternative explanation, based on my personal understanding of fbprophet's GLM from reading their publication & repositories.
+> **Disclosure**: The content below is somewhat a detailed summary, or rather a concise alternative explanation, based on my personal understanding of fbprophet's GLM from reading their publication & repositories to build one of my own from scratch.
 If you want to check out the original published paper, click [**here**](https://peerj.com/preprints/3190/).

 ---
 Given $$\boldsymbol{Y}$$ as the observable to fit & predict (data of prediction target), I often express the overarching model as: